 Pio has always been a very focused individual.
 When I first met him he had a bitchin’ 4×4 Toyota truck and took great care of it.
 I later learned that he owned his own home.
 When I interviewed him for a Safari ‘Instructor Profile’ three years ago he told me “I don’t like it when I hear people say ‘Tico Time’, which I guess means it’s ok to be late – It’s NOT ok to be late”!
 As I got to know him better I developed a great admiration for his gentility, sincerity, and big heart.
 And oh yeah, the boy can surf…

 The New House: So it turns out that Pio is very disciplined with his earnings and has been saving for years towards this dream.
 “My goal was to move them into the house by Christmas of this year and I made it”!!
+One of my all-time favorite photos.
+Pio’s folks in the original family home.

 The term ‘Pura Vida’ has been around in Costa Rica dialect for many decades.
 In English it translates to ‘pure life.’
 In local Tico culture it has become the expression of eternal optimism embodied by the people who live this peaceful, simple, uncluttered life with a deep appreciation for nature, family, and friends.